revsys/django-test-plus/docs/methods.rst

 assertResponseNotContains(text, response=None, html=True)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The inverse of the above test, make sure the last response does not include
+The inverse of the above test, this method makes sure the last response does not include
 the chunk of HTML::

     def test_response_not_contains(self):